The history of the FIVB Volleyball World Cup

 China’s command in the early years

-Current Chinese women’s volleyball team coach and a part of the International Volleyball Hall of Fame, Lang Ping, who was also a part of the victorious 1981 squad took over the reign of the captaincy and led China to another perfect campaign at the FIVB Women’s World Cup.
-She was named the Most Valuable Player of the tournament.
+Current Chinese women’s volleyball team coach and a part of the International Volleyball Hall of Fame, Lang Ping, who was also a part of the victorious 1981 squad, took over the reign of the captaincy and led China to another perfect campaign at the 1985 FIVB women’s World Cup.
+Lang Ping was named the Most Valuable Player of the tournament.

 China were thoroughly impressive throughout the competition, dropping just one set in the tournament, which happened against silver medallist Cuba.

-Cuba’s unprecedented run at the Women’s World Cup
+Cuba’s unprecedented run at the women’s volleyball World Cup

-The 12-team 1999 FIVB Women’s World Cup saw Cuba continue its foothold in the sport.
-Coach Antonio Perdomo led his side to a fourth straight FIVB Women’s World Cup title, capping off one of the most successful runs in team sports history.
+The 12-team 1999 FIVB women’s World Cup saw Cuba continue their foothold in the sport.
+Coach Antonio Perdomo led his side to a fourth straight FIVB World Cup title, capping off one of the most successful runs in team sports history

 Chinese and Italian reign in the new millennium

-Troubles back home in Cuba led to the end of the Cuban women’s volleyball team’s grip in the sport and China seized the opportunity to add a third FIVB World Cup title to their name in 2003.
+Troubles back home led to the end of the Cuban women’s volleyball team’s grip on the sport and China seized the opportunity to add a third FIVB World Cup title to their name in 2003.

-Led by stand-out blocker Simona Gioli, the Italians won all but one of their 22 matches at the 2007 and 2011 edition of the FIVB Women’s World Cup.
+Led by stand-out blocker Simona Gioli, the Italians won all but one of their 22 matches at the 2007 and 2011 editions of the FIVB women’s World Cup.

-Zhu Ting was named the Most Valuable Player in both, the 2015 and 2019 editions of the FIVB Women’s World Cup and is the only women, alongside Cuba’s Mireya Luis in the sport’s history to have won the award twice.
+Zhu Ting was named the Most Valuable Player in both the 2015 and 2019 editions of the FIVB women’s World Cup and is the only woman, alongside Cuba’s Mireya Luis in the sport’s history, to have won the award twice.